-By changing the position of the spoiler from upstream to downstream of the cavity, the physics of the flow field inside the cavity changes completely.
-For the trailing-edge spoiler, the shear layer mode no longer exists as it does for the case without the spoiler (Figure 17(a)).
-Instead, vortex shedding occurs at the cavity lip and the flow switches to the wake mode (Figure 17(d)).
+By changing the position of the spoiler from upstream to downstream of the cavity, the physics of the flowfield inside the cavity changes completely.
+For the trailing-edge spoiler, the shear layer mode no longer exists as it does for the case without the spoiler (Figure 11(a)).
+Instead, vortex shedding occurs at the cavity lip and the flow switches to the wake mode (Figure 11(d)).
 It was found that the trailing-edge spoiler decelerates a larger proportion of the oncoming free-stream air thereby creating a region of very high pressure at the cavity rear.
 Near the cavity front, the flow separates at the cavity lip and rolls into the cavity.
 The high pressure region at the cavity rear, however, prevents the vortex from convecting any further downstream.
-As a result, the vortex is forced to expand outwards of the cavity.
-This large vortex forces more flow to deflect around it and moves the separation point ahead of the cavity further upstream.
-This results in another vortex that rolls into the cavity as illustrated in Figure 16.
-Large peripheral velocities of the vortices (depicted by the lighter, higher Mach regions in Figure 17(d)) near the cavity floor are responsible for more intense shearing of the vortex with the walls and hence causes noise levels much higher than experiment and even the baseline case (Figure 16(b)).
+As a result, the vortex is forced to expand outwards of the cavity further upstream.
+This results in another vortex that rolls into the cavity and a continuous vortex-shedding cycle that generates the large pressure oscillations inside the cavity as illustrated in Figure 10.
+Large peripheral velocities of the vortices (depicted by the lighter, higher Mach regions in Figure 11(d)) near the cavity floor are responsible for more intense shearing of the vortex with the walls and hence causes noise levels much higher than experiment and even the baseline case (Figure 10(b)).

-4.3.2 Slanted Cavity Walls
+Slanted Cavity Walls

-For the slanted cavity walls, the different slopes investigated are illustrated in the schematic in Figure 18.
-Details of the grids used for each of these cases are provided in Table 3.
+For the slanted cavity walls, the different slopes investigated are illustrated in the schematic in Figure 9(b).
+Details of the grids used for each of these cases are provided in Table 2.
 Three different scenarios were investigated: slanting the front cavity wall only, slanting the rear cavity wall only and slanting both front and rear walls.
-The angle of slant was kept fixed at $45^{\circ}$ in all these cases.
+The angle of slant was kept fixed at 45° in all these cases.